-West L.A.’s original Military Avenue was rechristened Sepulveda Boulevard in 1925; ten years later, the road was expanded over the Santa Monica Mountains – through the Sepulveda Pass – to connect with the former Saugus Avenue in the Valley.
-The street takes its name from a prominent Californio family.
+West L.A.’s original Military Avenue was rechristened Sepulveda Boulevard in 1925.
+Ten years later, this road was extended north over the Santa Monica Mountains – through the Sepulveda Pass, which itself was named by 1922 – to connect with and then absorb the former Saugus Avenue in the Valley.
+The Sepulveda name comes from a prominent Californio family.
 Patriarch Francisco Xavier Sepúlveda (c.
 1742-1788) was a Mexican-born soldier in the Spanish army who came to Alta California in 1781.
-As was the custom, his job came with the perk of government-deeded land grants in the territory, native rights be damned, and his family would come to own much of present-day Santa Monica, San Pedro, Irvine, and Rancho Palos Verdes.
-Several Sepúlveda men also served as politicians in early Los Angeles.
-Once considered the longest surface street in the county, Sepulveda Blvd. was shortened, if in name only, in 2018, when El Segundo made their two-mile stretch part of Pacific Coast Highway.
+As was the custom, his job came with the perk of government-deeded land grants (native rights be damned) and his family would come to own much of present-day Santa Monica, San Pedro, Irvine, and Rancho Palos Verdes.
+Several Sepúlveda descendants also served as politicians in early Los Angeles.
+Once considered the longest surface street in L.A.
+County, Sepulveda Boulevard was shortened – if in name only – in 2018, when El Segundo made their two-mile stretch part of Pacific Coast Highway.